mcurtiswhite/ISBN-Converter/README.md

 # ISBN-Converter

-The following program is an ISBN check digit verifier and converter.
+An ISBN check digit verifier and converter written in Python.
 It can receive ISBN-10 and ISBN-13 input directly from the user or it can read ISBN numbers from a file to verify and convert.
 ISBN numbers can be loaded and saved via files and are stored in memory for use while